seadragonwang/python-haiyan/README.md

 1/1:58:11:11:0:11:100%:1.4176E-6:0:45:0:0:6:5

-then from 4th to 7th values will be extracted as seperate columns, 17th column is extracted only onece as header.0 Here is the example:
+then from 4th to 7th values will be extracted as seperate columns, 17th column is extracted only once as header.
+Here is the example:

 DP, RD, AD, FREQ